holepunchto/pear-docs/building-blocks/hypercore.md

 After this has been called `core.length` and other properties have been set.

-> ℹ️ In general, you do not need to wait for `ready` unless you're checking a synchronous property (like `key` or `discoverykey`), as all async methods on the public API, will await this internally.
+> ℹ️ In general, waiting for `ready` is unnecessary unless there's a need to check a synchronous property (like `key` or `discoverykey`) before any other async API method has been called.
+All async methods on the public API, await `ready` internally.

 #### **`const stream = core.replicate(isInitiator|stream, options)`**

 Creates a replication stream.
 We should pipe this to another Hypercore instance.

-The `isInitiator` argument is a boolean indicating whether you are the initiator of the connection (ie the client) or if you are the passive part (i.e., the server).
+The `isInitiator` argument is a boolean indicating whether a peer is the initiator of the connection (ie the client) or the passive peer waiting for connections (i.e., the server).

-> If a P2P swarm like Hyperswarm is being used, you can know this by checking if the swarm connection is a client socket or a server socket.
+> If a P2P swarm like Hyperswarm is being used, whether a peer is an initiator can be determined by checking if the swarm connection is a client socket or a server socket.
 In Hyperswarm, a user can check that using the [client property on the peer details object](https://github.com/hyperswarm/hyperswarm#swarmonconnection-socket-details--).

 To multiplex the replication over an existing Hypercore replication stream, another stream instance can be passed instead of the `isInitiator` Boolean.

-To replicate a Hypercore using [hyperswarm.md](hyperswarm.md "mention"):
+To replicate a Hypercore using [hyperswarm.md](hyperswarm.md):

 ```javascript
 // assuming swarm is a Hyperswarm instance and core is a Hypercore